 SGX201 - Oral BDP for Preventing Acute Radiation Enteritis

-A small Phase 1/2 clinical study was recently completed testing SGX201 in prevention of acute radiation enteritis.
+A small Phase 1/2 clinical study was completed testing SGX201 in prevention of acute radiation enteritis.
 Sixteen patients with rectal cancer scheduled to undergo concurrent radiation and chemotherapy prior to surgery were randomized to one of four SGX201 dose groups.
 The objectives of the study were to evaluate the safety and maximal tolerated dose of escalating doses of SGX201, as well as the preliminary efficacy of SGX201 for prevention of signs and symptoms of acute radiation enteritis.
 The study demonstrated that oral administration of SGX201 was safe and well tolerated across all four dose groups with evidence of a potential dose response with respect to diarrhea, nausea and vomiting and the assessment of enteritis according to National Cancer Institute (NCI) Common Terminology Criteria for Adverse Events.
 This program was supported in part by a Small Business Innovation Research (“SBIR”) grant awarded by the NCI.
-These data are currently under review to determine potential next steps forward with the clinical development program.

 The program for the prevention of acute radiation enteritis has been granted Fast Track Designation by the FDA.